vanmanhacks/other-memory/README.md

 ## Inspiration

-This project was born from a [single Reddit comment](https://www.reddit.com/r/hermesagent/comments/1ti2s9u/comment/omrw01p/?context=3) by u/Difficult_Hand_509 on r/hermesagent:
+This project was born from a [Reddit comment](https://www.reddit.com/r/hermesagent/comments/1ti2s9u/comment/omrw01p/?context=3) by u/Difficult_Hand_509 on r/hermesagent:

 > *"For searching I suggest you use Searxng self hosted.
 You also want to use Crawl4ai.
 Point Hermes to both their full documentation and have it implement a search and crawl version of web search.
 They are great complement of each other.
 If you have Claude code ask Claude to do it for you as a connected mcp.
 You'll need a self hosted mcp server check out MetaMCP.
 It will work a lot better than firecrawl and tavily and never pay a penny for search and web crawling."*

-One comment.
-One idea.
-One afternoon with Claude Code.
-What emerged is a battle-tested, production-hardened MCP bridge that has served as the primary web search and crawl backend for a Hermes Agent running 24/7 for weeks — processing hundreds of searches and crawls without a single API bill.

 If you've ever wondered whether you can replace Firecrawl + Tavily with something self-hosted, free, and better: **yes, you can**.
 This is the blueprint.